topkecleon/telegram-bot-bash/README.md

 Linted by [#ShellCheck](https://github.com/koalaman/shellcheck)

+---
-Bashbot is created by old-fashioned shell hackers to show that it's possible to write a bot in Bash.
+**Bashbot** is created by old-fashioned shell hackers to show that it's possible to write a bot in Bash.

-It is designed for simple use cases and easily integrates with Linux tasks.
+It is designed for **simple** use cases and easily integrates with Linux tasks.
-For bots with many users or heavy workload, I strongly recommend using a specialized bot framework.
+For bots serving many users or heavy workload, I strongly recommend using a specialized bot framework.

+---

 ## Prerequisites
 Uses [JSON.sh](http://github.com/dominictarr/JSON.sh)/[JSON.awk](https://github.com/step-/JSON.awk) and the magic of sed.